You are here:

 • Separation of victim and perpetrator

-If an accusation arises directly during an HRJ event, appropriate measures must be taken to protect the affected person (e.g., reassigning duties, the accused person’s departure, etc.).
+If an accusation arises directly during an HRJ event, appropriate measures must be taken to protect the affected person (e.g., different task distribution, departure of the accused, etc.).

-• The data of affected persons and accused persons are treated confidentially within the association and exchanged anonymously with contact persons from affected clubs, police, and public prosecutors for risk assessment and prevention.
+• The data of affected persons and accused persons are treated confidentially within the association and exchanged anonymously with contact persons from affected clubs, the police, and the public prosecutor’s office for risk assessment and prevention.

-Processing and rehabilitation take place in consultation with the Hamburg Sports Youth or professional counseling services.
+Processing and rehabilitation take place in consultation with the Hamburg Sports Youth or the professional counseling services.

 G Risk Analysis

-The Hamburg Rowing Youth organizes events with varying conditions, accordingly, different situations must be considered for each event.
+The Hamburg Rowing Youth organizes events with different framework conditions, accordingly there are different situations to consider for each event.

 Low Risk

-Communication channels are assessed as having a low risk for sexual violence.
+The communication channels are assessed as having a low risk of sexualized violence.
 The children’s coach email distribution list is managed by the Hamburg Rowing Youth, and all children’s coaches and youth wardens who wish to be included are added to it.
-For larger events, there is a dedicated coaches’ WhatsApp group used solely for communication.
+In the course of larger events, there is a coaches-only WhatsApp group that serves solely for communication.

 Photos from events are only published on social media with the permission of the legal guardians.
-Naturally, the subjects are carefully selected according to our principles.
+Naturally, the motifs are carefully selected according to our principles.

 Communication from the Rowing Youth only takes place via the coaches or the legal guardians.
 Social media (Facebook and Instagram) are always supervised by at least two board members.
 When answering questions posed via social media, replies are always signed with a name.

-The tone of interaction between the Hamburg Rowing Youth and coaches, as well as children and young people, is always appreciative and respectful.
+The tone of communication between the Hamburg Rowing Youth and coaches, as well as children and young people, is always appreciative and respectful.

 Medium Risk

-The power dynamic between the board of the Hamburg Rowing Youth, the coaches, and the children regarding participation in HRJ events is assessed as a medium risk for sexual violence.
+The power dynamic between the board of the Hamburg Rowing Youth, the coaches, and children regarding participation in HRJ events is assessed as having a medium risk of sexualized violence.
 Our events (with the exception of the national competition) are open to all children and coaches.
 No child or coach is denied participation or subjected to specific conditions.
 For events with limited participant spots, there is a transparent allocation procedure; in case of doubt, the board always decides in consultation with the course management.

 Room assignments are always planned by the Hamburg Rowing Youth in advance of an event.
-The goal is always to achieve a mix of clubs, and at least two HRJ persons are always involved in room assignments.
-A club-based mix also provides the opportunity to circumvent potential power imbalances within training groups.
+The goal is always to achieve a mix of clubs; at least two HRJ persons are always involved in the room assignment.
+A club-wise mix also provides the opportunity to circumvent possible power imbalances within training groups.

 Medium to High Risk

-A medium to high risk is seen in the instruction and practice of endurance sports, stabilization and coordination exercises, as well as gymnastics on land.
+A medium to high risk is seen in the instruction and practice of endurance sports, stabilization, or coordination exercises, as well as gymnastics on land.
 Necessary assistance or instructions sometimes require physical contact.
-On an event day, efforts are made for instructors to rotate, or exercises are always conducted in groups of at least five children and two coaches.
-If this is not possible, care is taken to ensure that exercise sessions take place in easily visible rooms.
-Based on this, the risk of sexual violence is rather assessed as medium.
+On an event day, efforts are made for instructors to alternate, or exercises are always conducted in groups of at least five children and two coaches.
+If this is not possible, care is taken to ensure that exercise units take place in easily visible rooms.
+Based on this, the risk of sexualized violence is rather assessed as a medium risk.

 Video analyses at Hamburg Rowing Youth events always take place in larger groups and with at least two coaches.
-As video evaluators, the Hamburg Rowing Youth tries to deploy coaches from other clubs and from the U19 or U23 age groups who do not know the children, and who are then supported by the respective children’s coach during the evaluation.
+As video evaluators, the Hamburg Rowing Youth tries to employ coaches from other clubs and from the U19 or U23 age groups who do not know the children and are then supported by the respective children’s coach during the evaluation.
 The assignment of video evaluators is random.
-This minimizes the risk of any form of sexual violence during the evaluation.
+This minimizes the risk of sexualized violence in any form during the evaluation.

-The loading and unloading of boat trailers before and after events is also assessed as a medium risk.
-Boat trailers are often loaded within clubs, and it is often very chaotic.
+Loading and unloading boat trailers before and after events is also assessed as a medium risk.
+Boat trailers are often loaded within the club, and it is often very confusing.
 Through central and easily visible parking spaces for boat trailers and fixed loading times, the Hamburg Rowing Youth tries to minimize the risk of assaults in these situations.

 High Risk

 There is a high risk at all events involving overnight stays.
-In youth hostels, rooms are divided separately for coaches and participants.
-Children are assigned to rooms by gender and, as far as possible, by age group.
+In youth hostels, rooms are divided by coaches and participants.
+Children are assigned to rooms by gender and, if possible, homogeneously by age.
 Room checks by coaches are only carried out in teams of two and with the room door open.
-Before entering rooms, knocking is required, and room checks are preferably conducted by same-sex coaches.
+Before entering rooms, knocking is required, and room checks are preferably carried out by same-gender coaches.

-At events involving camping, boys and girls sleep separately, but there is no specific tent assignment.
+At events involving camping, boys and girls sleep separately, but no special tent assignment is made.
 Coaches sleep in their own tents.

-At events involving camping, the changing room and showering situation is to be assessed as high risk.
-There is only one changing room or one shower unit on site, which is used jointly by children and coaches.
+At events involving camping, the changing and showering situation is to be assessed as high risk.
+On-site, there is only one changing room or one shower unit, which is used jointly by children and coaches.
 Coaches should change and shower before or after the children.

-Also, there are rarely separate showering and changing facilities for coaches and children, leading to mixing.
-Staggered showering is particularly difficult in the morning hours due to the limited time.
+Also, separate showering and changing facilities for coaches and children are rare, leading to a mix.
+Staggered showering is difficult, especially in the morning hours due to the short time frame.

-In larger gymnasiums, the hall is also shared with other federal states, which can lead to encounters with many unfamiliar people.
+In larger gymnasiums, the hall is also shared with other federal states, which can lead to encounters between many unfamiliar people.

-The event itself also carries a high risk, as it is an event with many people in a very large area.
-Here, the goal of the Hamburg Rowing Youth board is to always be present and approachable, and to ensure a relaxed atmosphere between children, coaches, and the board, where everything can be addressed and everyone looks out for everyone else.
+The event itself also carries a high risk, as it is an event with many people over a very large area.
+Here, the goal of the board of the Hamburg Rowing Youth is to always be present and approachable and to ensure a relaxed atmosphere between children, coaches, and the board, where everything can be discussed and everyone looks out for everyone else.

 H Rules of Conduct: